mmoskovich/BlueVine/Solutions/Docker/README.md

 * Return 'Hello world!' message.
 * Store a log line (Elastic Common Schema format) in /var/log/web-app/web-app.log file.
     * Notes:
-        * The file is stored on the local path of the host itself
+        * The log file is stored on the local disk of the host itself
         * It is required for data consisty - to suppurt container restarts
-        * The file is used by Filebeat application to forward the messages to ElasticSearch
+        * The log file is used by Filebeat application to forward the messages to ElasticSearch